TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   (of the residual distribution) from the prediction line.
 In order to make this easier to evaluate, before displaying residuals, we convert them into **standardized residuals** by subtracting their mean (which should be zero anyway) and dividing by their standard deviation.
 The standardized residuals have a standard deviation of one.
-So residuals with a magnitude greater than three are more then three standard deviations from the mean, which suggests a possible outlier.
+So, residuals with a magnitude greater than three are more than three standard deviations from the mean, which suggests a possible outlier.

 When a data point does not fit the model well, it may indicate that the data point represents